tytydraco/yessleep/out/A_Table_For_Six_For_A_Family_Of_Five.md

 “W-What was…” Claire muttered, but her words barely made it out as she, too, could barely process what had happened.

+We waited in the lobby, where Mum demanded that the receptionists let her use the phones.

-We waited in the lobby before Granddad came by taxi.
-Mum told Gran that Dad couldn’t drive, that he had too much to drink in the restaurant, to which he scolded him for on the hotel lobby’s couch for being ‘irresponsible’, but Dad barely listened; he just stared at the floor before Mum gave him the ticket to give to the chauffeurs to return the car.
+Shortly, Granddad came by taxi.
+Mum told Gran that Dad couldn’t drive, that he had too much to drink in the restaurant, to which he scolded him for on the hotel lobby’s couch for being ‘irresponsible’, but Dad barely listened; he just stared at the floor before Mum gave him the ticket from Dad's suit jacket to get the car from the chauffeurs.

 During the ride, Dad was shoved to the backseat while Mum sat on the passenger seat, and the three of us children were in our usual spots.
 Claire and Troye had fallen asleep while Mum spoke to Gran about what happened in the restaurant.
 Gran only listened as he drove, while my eyes trailed to Troye’s shoeless foot.
 I lay my head on him gently, thankful that my baby brother was safe, from… whatever it was under the table.